Cost of Attendance Adjustments Policy

 If a student purchases dental insurance, they must provide proof of their dental health insurance with effective dates covering the enrollment period.
 If the student does not have dental insurance, a cost of attendance adjustment will be made for the amount that exceeds the cost of attendance allowances for medical/dental expenses.

 Students may receive a cost of attendance adjustment for tuition charges in excess of what is allowed in the cost of attendance.
 On the General Cost of Attendance Appeal form, this information should be included in the section called "other."

 While a student's financial aid cost of attendance includes an allowance for maintenance of a vehicle, an adjustment can be made for car repairs that exceed the amount included in the cost of attendance.
 Please note that financial aid cost of attendances cannot be increased for the purchase of a vehicle.
 Expenses above the amount in the cost of attendance are covered on one primary vehicle per year.
 Once a student has submitted receipts for a vehicle, that vehicle becomes "primary" in terms of consideration for cost of attendance appeals.

 The cost of attendance adjustment increase will represent the difference between the actual repairs and cost of attendance allowance.
 Receipts must be submitted for any repairs for which the cost of attendance adjustment is being requested.
-Receipts must be submitted prior to the release of any subsequent financial aid.
+The Vehicle Repair Appeal form and receipts must be submitted prior to the release of any subsequent financial aid.